dmkskd/apache-iceberg-demo/README.md

 ## 🧪 Testing

-The project includes comprehensive tests to ensure everything works correctly:
+The project includes comprehensive tests to ensure everything works correctly.

+For detailed information about the test suite, including test structure, coverage, and individual test file purposes, please refer to the [`tests/README.md`](./tests/README.md) file.

 ### Running Tests